Buddy our School Dog

 - Any child working with Buddy will wash their hands after, or use anti-bac gel

 - A full management plan will be introduced regarding problems arising from any allergies (to date, there have been none)

 How will we know what he's doing?

-Our own blog will be updated regularly to show you how Buddy is settling into school and the kind of activities he has carried out.
+Our own Bowker Vale 'Dog Blog' will be updated regularly to show you how Buddy is settling into school and the kind of activities he has carried out.

 What are we aiming for?